 Economic evaluation is a tool used to decide which medical services and pharmaceuticals should be publicly funded.
-Professor Madeline King, Director of the University of Sydney’s Quality of Life Office, has developed ways to measure quality of life for use in economic evaluation of cancer interventions in Australia and across the world.
+Professor Madeleine King, Director of the University of Sydney’s Quality of Life Office, has developed ways to measure quality of life for use in economic evaluation of cancer interventions in Australia and across the world.

 “Economic evaluation is crucial in this age of soaring health care costs and limited health budgets.
 When we compare two treatments, we need to know which provides better survival, which provides better quality of life and which is the most cost effective.